 - Rules of how to change current consensus rules.

-Blockchain, the technology behind Bitcoin, was initially designed for P2P money only.
+Blockchain was initially designed for P2P money only.
 But it soon showed the potential to be used for any kind of P2P value transaction on top of the Internet.
-The Ethereum Project thus introduced the idea of decoupling the contract layer from the blockchain layer, where the ledger itself is used by smart contracts that trigger transactions automatically when certain pre-defined conditions are met.
+The Ethereum project thus introduced the idea of decoupling the contract layer from the blockchain layer, where the ledger itself is used by smart contracts that trigger transactions automatically when certain pre-defined conditions are met.
 By decoupling the smart contract layer from the blockchain layer, blockchains like Ethereum aim to provide a more flexible development environment than the Bitcoin blockchain.

 If and when all parties to the smart contract fulfill the pre-defined arbitrary rules, the smart contract will auto execute the transaction.
 These smart contracts aim to provide transaction security superior to traditional contract law and reduce transaction costs of coordination and enforcement.